-- A SHA-256 hash of the Root of Trust Public Key (ROTPK).
-It is stored in the trusted root-key storage registers.
-Alternatively, a development ROTPK might be used and its hash embedded into the BL1 and BL2 images (only for development purposes). - The BL1 image, on the assumption that it resides in ROM so cannot be tampered with.
+On Arm development platforms, a SHA-256 hash of the ROTPK is stored in the trusted root-key storage registers.
+Alternatively, a development ROTPK might be used and its hash embedded into the BL1 and BL2 images (only for development purposes).

+• The BL1 image, on the assumption that it resides in ROM so cannot be tampered with.